 Fluoride is naturally present at low levels in most drinking water in England and Wales.
 You can obtain a free copy of the water quality test results for the water supply to your home or workplace by contacting your local water company.
 A map showing typical concentrations of fluoride in drinking water supplies across England and Wales can be found on our website.

-The water companies that are currently required by a local health authority to fluoridate some or all of their water supplies are:
+The water companies that are currently required by the Secretary of State to fluoridate some or all of their water supplies are:

 - United Utilities